-Polygraph tests also known as “lie detector” tests can be invaluable tools as part of a strategic criminal defense.
-While law enforcement may use polygraph tests to try to pin a crime on a suspect, aggressive criminal defense attorneys can use polygraph results to show a client’s innocence.
-Further, in many situations the results of a polygraph test can be challenged.
-Understanding the strategic use of lie detector results is key to a vigorous defense.
+Polygraph examinations, also known as “lie detector tests,” can be invaluable tools as part of a strategic criminal defense.
+While law enforcement may use Polygraph examinations to try to implicate an alleged suspect in a crime, aggressive criminal defense attorneys can use polygraph results to show a client’s innocence.
+Further, in many situations the results of a polygraph examination can be challenged.
+Understanding the strategic use of Polygraph examinations results is key to a vigorous defense.

-At Grabel & Associates, our attorneys have years of experience working with polygraph results.
-We understand how to challenge polygraphs results in some cases the questions may be flawed, or the testing circumstances are disruptive.
+At Grabel & Associates, our attorneys have years of experience working with Polygraph results.
+We understand how to challenge Polygraphs results; in some cases the questions may be flawed, or the testing circumstances are disruptive.
 Other times, the data may not be correctly interpreted.
-In addition to challenging results, as the top criminal defense law firm in Michigan, we have also successfully used the most reputable private polygraph analysts to provide compelling proof of our client’s innocence in some situations ensuring criminal charges are never even filed.
+In addition to challenging results, as the top criminal defense law firm in Michigan, we have also successfully used the most reputable private Polygraph analysts to provide compelling proof of our client’s innocence; in many situations ensuring criminal charges are never even filed.

 In order to measure people’s reactions, generally four to six sensors are placed on the person being questioned.
 The sensors measure:

-Another type of polygraph questioning is the Guilty Knowledge Test (GKT).
-The GKT involves multiple-choice questions that only someone who is guilty could answer correctly.
+Another type of polygraph questioning is the Concealed Information Test (CIT).
+The CIT involves multiple-choice questions that only someone who is guilty could answer correctly.

-While polygraph/lie detector tests still have some skeptics, the results of polygraph testing are generally admissible in Michigan courts.
+While Polygraph/lie detector examinations still have some skeptics, the results of polygraph testing are generally not admissible in Michigan courts except under a few exceptions.
+However, critical investigative and prosecutorial decisions have been known to be influenced by the polygraph examination results.
 This means it is crucial that a criminal defense attorney be prepared to challenge polygraph results.
-The Michigan criminal defense lawyers at Grabel & Associates understand that certain polygraph settings are more reliable than others, with many factors affecting how reliable the results are.
+The Michigan criminal defense lawyers at Grabel & Associates understand that certain Polygraph settings are more reliable than others, with many factors affecting how reliable the results are.

 Polygraph Test Resources In Michigan Include:

-The attorneys at Scott Grabel & Associates are available 24 hours a day, seven days a week to discuss your criminal case and whether the use of a polygraph test would be beneficial to you getting the best possible result in your case.
+The attorneys at Scott Grabel & Associates are available 24 hours a day, seven days a week to discuss your criminal case and whether the use of a Polygraph examination would be beneficial to you getting the best possible result in your case.
 For a free initial consultation, call us, toll free at 1-800-342-7896, or use the contact us form on this website.